getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 Objects in JS have both a literal form (such as `var a = { .. }`) and a constructed form (such as `var a = new Array(..)`).
 The literal form is almost always preferred, but the constructed form offers, in some cases, more creation options.

 Many people mistakingly claim "everything in JavaScript is an object", but this is incorrect.
 Objects are one of the 6 (or 7, depending on your perspective) primitive types.
-Objects have sub-types, including `function`, and also can be behavior-specialized, like `[object Array]` as the internal `[[Class]]` representing the array object-type.
+Objects have sub-types, including `function`, and also can be behavior-specialized, like `[object Array]` as the internal label representing the array object sub-type.

 Objects are collections of key/value pairs.
 The values can be accessed as properties, via `.propName` or `["propName"]` syntax.
 Whenever a property is accessed, the engine actually invokes the internal default `[[Get]]` operation, which not only looks for the property directly on the object, but which will traverse the `[[Prototype]]` chain if not found.